This is a practical guide on colour theory for artists.

 Secondary colours are made by mixing two primaries.
-These include red, blue and green.
+Based on the CMYK model, these include red, blue and green.
 There are six tertiary colours.
-Tertiary colours are combinations of primary and secondary colours, they are: orange, yellow-green, blue-green, blue-cyan, and violet.
+Tertiary colours are combinations of primary and secondary colours, in the CMYK model, they are: orange, yellow-green, blue-green, blue-cyan, magenta-red, and violet.

 The relationships between colours

 These terms all have one thing in common, they describe the relationship between colours.
 When you imagine any single colour, it’s not a colour alone.
 It is a shift towards or away from a primary on the colour wheel.
 By looking at a colour on the wheel, you can tell which primaries are used to make the colour in question, which colour it leans towards and how saturated it is.